free interior decorating and design education from interiordezine.com

 Screw Fixings

-As a designer we should be able to advise on a suitable fixing method or at the very least recognize a fixing method and understand why it is used.
+As a designer we should be able to advise on a suitable fixing method or at the very least recognize a fixing method and understand why it is used, especially the simple screw.

 To hold things together or to attach them, we need to be able to define and specify what fixes the item together.